anujpathania/HotSniper/README.md

   TP - Total Power

-* You can toggle  tracking of any of the above indiviusual elements by modifying in "[periodic_power]" property "base.cfg".
-By default all elements tracking is set to true.
+* You need to add the correct floorplan (including all the power values you are tracking) to Hotspot folder.
+For example see "/SniperPlus/hotspot/gainestown_2.flp" that comes with default.
+You need to mention the floorplan to be used in the config file "base.cfg".

+	[periodic_thermal]
+	floorplan = gainestown_2.flp

 * Example to run Perioidic Power Tracing at 10000 ns intervals -

 $ ./run-sniper -n 2 -c gainestown  --benchmarks=parsec-blackscholes-test-1 --no-roi --sim-end=last -senergystats -speriodic-power:10000

-* The dump would be created in benchmarks folder in file with name - "PeriodicPower.log"
+* The power and thermal dump would be created in benchmarks folder in file with name - "PeriodicPower.log" and "PeriodicThermal.log"

-# Hotspot Integration (Expected Soon).